top of page

 Conclusion

 Panic disorder is a common condition affecting millions of people worldwide.
-Still, there are many misconceptions that stop people from seeking help.
+Still, many misconceptions stop people from seeking help.

 The truth about panic attacks is that they are not a sign of weakness, overreacting, or mental illness.
-Rather, they are a sign of sensitivity and vulnerability to fear and arousal beyond your control.
+Your body's fear response is more sensitive - like an oversensitive car alarm that triggers too easily.

 It is important to seek help from a mental health practitioner to prevent the development of other mental health conditions.